GopalKrushnaDebadashSharma/Tata-Group-Data-Analytics-Job-Simulation-on-Forage/README.md

 ## 🚀 Objective

-Collaborated with *Geldium Finance, a digital lending & credit card company, to tackle the rising credit card delinquency rates by developing an **AI-powered predictive solution* that:
+Collaborated with *Geldium Finance*, a digital lending & credit card company, to tackle the rising credit card delinquency rates by developing an **AI-powered predictive solution** that:

 - Identifies customers at high risk of missing payments.
 - Recommends *ethical, explainable* intervention strategies.
-- Aligns with *fairness, transparency, and **business impact* goals.
+- Aligns with *fairness, transparency, and business impact* goals.

 ---

 ## 🧠 My Responsibilities

 - 🔬 Analyzed behavioral data to detect risk signals and patterns.
 - 🤖 Developed a *GenAI predictive model* to forecast delinquency likelihood.
 - 📈 Proposed smart interventions for the *Head of Collections*.
 - 🧾 Designed a professional *PowerPoint deck* presenting solutions, ethics, and KPIs.

 ---